Living in the hills of east Anaheim is great. But with it comes risk from wildfires, earthquakes and hillside runoff.

 The westbound Riverside (91) Freeway will be the primary way you and your family get out.
 You'll get to the freeway via major streets and to major streets via smaller roads.

 The green and yellow directional paths on the map show routes of travel.

 In most cases, you'll go north to the 91 freeway.

 In other cases you'll keep traveling west on major streets out of east Anaheim.

-Depending on where you live, you could go south into Orange.
+Depending on where you live, you could go south before heading west into Orange.